 For further information on where campfires are and are not permitted see Campfire safety and restrictions.

-See the map of the areas covered by these restrictions:
+See the map showing the areas covered by these restrictions.

 UPDATE: From 2 AM Sunday 28th February the Arthur Pieman Conservation Area and King Island will no longer have campfire restrictions in place.